Full spectrum of Love numbers of Reissner-Nordstrom black hole in D-dimensions: Introduction

 In this work, we shall revisit the computation of Love numbers of RN black holes in diverse dimensions for several reasons.
 In the previous work \cite{Pereniguez:2021xcj}, only tensor and vector Love numbers were investigated.
 However, to gain complete knowledge about how RN black holes respond to external sources, it is necessary to compute also the scalar type Love numbers.
 On the other hand, within the framework of the realistic Einstein-Maxwell theory, charged black holes represent the simplest generalizations of the vacuum Schwarzschild solution.
 It provides a natural testbed to study graviton-photon mixing \cite{mix1,mix2}, which may lead to conversion of gravitational perturbations into their electromagnetic counterparts and vice versa.
 Although astrophysical black holes are usually assumed to be neutral, there are well known astrophysical processes by which black holes can acquire charge \cite{Zajacek:2018ycb, Levin:2018mzg}, albeit typically small.

 We carry out the analysis by expanding the $D$-dimensional fields in terms of harmonic functions on $S^{D-2}$, plugging them into the Einstein-Maxwell action, linearized about the background RN black hole to yield an effective 2-dimensional quadratic action for perturbative fields in $1+1$ dimensions.
 Upon diagonalizing the perturbations, one obtains the complete set of master equations generalizing previous results for Schwarzschild black hole \cite{Regge:1957td, Zerilli:1970se, Hui:2020xxx, Lenzi:2021wpc, Lenzi:2024tgk}.
 Although the tensor and vector modes were previously analyzed using the Ishibashi-Kodama formalism \cite{Pereniguez:2021xcj}, we rederive them here within the effective-action framework to ensure a unified and self-consistent treatment of all perturbations channels, which is also necessary for cross-checking known results.
+Indeed, our results for Love numbers in tensor and vector sectors agree with previous findings in \cite{Pereniguez:2021xcj}.